Fitness Model Jen Selter Sizzles In A Minuscule White Bikini, Reminisces About Bali Trip

 Fitness model Jen Selter surprised her 12.7 million Instagram followers with a throwback snap from a trip she took recently.
 Selter has spent plenty of time on the road in the past year, travelling everywhere from the Amalfi Coast of Italy to Tokyo, Japan, most recently.
-In fact, the beauty has shared a few snaps of herself from Japan, including a breathtaking video in which she rocked a barely-there animal print mini dress and wandered through some type of scenic light installation.
+In fact, the beauty has shared a few snaps of herself from Japan, including a breathtaking video in which she rocked a barely-there animal-print mini dress and wandered through some type of scenic light installation.

 In her most recent Instagram update, Selter threw it back to her trip to exotic Bali, Indonesia.
 While she was abroad in Bali, Selter rocked plenty of tiny bikinis and flaunted her toned body for her followers.
 In the throwback post, she shared two pictures of herself in a minuscule white bikini that left little to the imagination.
 The simple bikini had triangular cups that covered up Selter’s curves, revealing just a hint of cleavage, and minimal bottoms that stretched high over her hips and allowed her legs to be on full display.